The Contradance Committee:

 - The most important contra move is the smile

-- We want to start the main dancing pretty close to the top of the hour: We want to reward dancers who arrive on time, rather than making them wait for the start of the dance.
+- We want to start the main dancing pretty close to the mark: We want to reward dancers who arrive on time, rather than making them wait for the start of the dance.

 - We expect to make announcements just before the final contra dance before the break.
 One of the people in charge for the evening should let you know who will make the announcements.
 If not, you should call for announcements anyway: Someone will show up immediately.
 We know that some dancers will leave at the break, and we want to those dancers to get in as much dancing as possible before they leave.